- Reports and Dashboards

 Filters by Fields available in Modification Records

 Modification records in Historical Reports log changes related to multiple fields and properties of the entities.
-For instance, it is possible to track changes of Effort, Time Spent and Time Remain values, Entity State, Start and End dates, Planned Start and End dates, Modify and Last Comment dates, Business Value (Priority) and Severity, Owner, assigned Project, Team, Release, Sprint (Iteration), Team Iteration, parent Feature and User Story.
+For instance, it is possible to track changes of Effort, Time Spent and Time Remain values, Entity State, Start and End dates, Planned Start and End dates, Modify and Last Comment dates, Business Value (Priority) and Severity, Creator, assigned Project, Team, Release, Sprint (Iteration), Team Iteration, parent Feature and User Story.
 You can filter the modification records by the values modified in these fields.

 Syntax of the filters is quite similar to the one used in Advanced Filters for Views and other Visual Reports.